pblythe/UnleashedApi/README.md

 Unleashed Api Bindings
 ============

+**My time is limited to focus on this project, I'd be more than happy to hand it over to a dedicated contributor.**

 API bindings for creating and reading resources in [Unleashed Inventory](http://www.unleashedsoftware.com/)

 Authentication is made by signing requests with HMACSHA256 API key/secret available once signed in.